Examining the Limits of ‘Energy Return on Investment’

 Michael Liebreich, CEO of Liebreich Associates and the founder of BloombergNEF, highlights this flaw in EROI logic by citing the example of two solar companies producing identical PV panels.
 The first uses twice as much energy as the second, making its EROI much worse.

-But that comparison fails to capture any information about that energy inputs in question.
-That makes it a “dimensionless” metric, and because of that, “absolutely useless,” Liebreich said.
+But that comparison fails to capture any information about the energy inputs in question.
+That makes it a “dimensionless” metric, and because of that, it is “absolutely useless,” Liebreich said.

 “Maybe that company has a bad EROI because it has access to very cheap energy, so the other one is more efficient,” he told GTM in an interview.
 “All these [EROI] charts are founded on an assumption that energy is limited.”

-To illustrate this, he imagines two hypothetical energy sources with different EROIs, say 10:1 and 20:1.
+To illustrate another apparent shortcoming of EROI, imagine two hypothetical energy sources with different EROIs, say, 10:1 and 20:1.
 Based on the EROI values alone, the second energy source seems twice as useful.
-You might say one megawatt-hour of energy invested in the second source gets twice as many MWh back.
+You might say 1 megawatt-hour of energy invested in the second source gets twice as many megawatt-hours back.

 But now assume the second source takes twice as long as the first to deliver the return on the energy invested.
 If the first source delivers 10 GWh over 10 years and the second delivers 20 GWh over 20 years then both produce 1 GWh per year, so they are of equal value on an annual basis.